rolandreichart/site/General Terms and Conditions.md

 Compliance.
 You may access and use the Cloudomation Platform in accordance with these Terms.
 You will comply with the Terms and all laws, rules, and regulations applicable to your use of the Cloudomation Platform.

 Licensing.
-Active Tokens represent a license that entitles you to use the Cloudomation Platform for the duration of the validity of your Tokens.
+Active Token represent a license that entitles you to use the Cloudomation Platform for the duration of the validity of your Token.

 Sublicencing.
 You may not sublicense or transfer your right to use the Cloudomation Platform.